shazow/shazow.net/content/posts/open-social-2025/index.md

    💚 No.

-   While the default onboarding flow uses a custodied zidentity similar to Bluesky (Farcaster ID), anyone can set [an ENS identity](https://unchainedcrypto.com/ethereum-name-service-ens/) which is fully self-custodied and can't be taken away even, not even by ICANN.
+   While the default onboarding flow uses a custodied identity similar to Bluesky (Farcaster ID), anyone can set [an ENS identity](https://unchainedcrypto.com/ethereum-name-service-ens/) which is fully self-custodied and can't be taken away even, not even by ICANN.
 So instead of `shazow.farcaster` I am `shazow.eth`.
 This also allows for arbitrary programmable collectively owned namespaces, since the ENS can be owned and managed by any smart contract.

+   Additionally, Farcaster's key management is onchain in a smart contract *by default*, so every user has full control over their permissions in a censorship-resistant way[^6].
+There are several supported signing formats, including passkeys.
+There is also optional social recovery available, by default it allows Warpcast to help recover my account if I lose access to all my signers (passkey, mobile app, etc) but I can change that.

 2. **Can my audience be taken away?**